MicrosoftDocs/dynamics365smb-docs/business-central/copilot-overview.md

 ## Where can I find the list of Copilot features in Business Central?

 Copilot includes a constantly expanding set of capabilities that help users in different roles and tasks.
-Learn more about Copilot and other AI features in [Work smarter with Microsoft Copilot in Dynamics 365 Business Central](https://aka.ms/BCAI).
+Learn more in [Work smarter with Microsoft Copilot in Dynamics 365 Business Central](https://aka.ms/BCAI).

 ## Is Copilot free?